Hands up if you’ve told someone you’re not interested in what a rival is up to when deep down inside you're scrutinizing their every move?

 Well, competitive intelligence is similar, with your rival playing the role of your classmate, while you take a peek at their products, sales, and marketing strategies.

 Product marketers using competitive intelligence gain access to a wealth of invaluable information, using their findings to spot what’s worked well, and which launches have been met with a lukewarm response.
 This juicy info can ensure you don’t make the same mistake and is essential in introducing strategic approaches to leave your rivals in the shade.

 A crafty tactic in the eyes of some, but hey, if you don’t act first, they will, so get your skates on and lap up the many benefits snooping on your competitors can bring.

-The benefits of competitor analysis
+The benefits of competitive intelligence